Link copied!

 Proposal Revisions: 4 → 1 (-75%)

-The first deal required four major proposal rewrites.
-We kept discovering new requirements.
 The second deal required one proposal.
 We had pre-validated every requirement with the relevant stakeholder during the POC.
+The proposal was a formalization of what we’d already agreed to.
+Not a negotiation starting point.

 Key Lessons for Managing a Multi-Stakeholder Buying Committee